TexteaInc/funix-doc/QuickStart.md

 Funix can support more than singular I/Os such as integers or strings.
 The example below ([code here](./examples/slider_table_plot.py)) creates a table input and visualizes the two columns in a scatter plot.
+In particular, the widget for variable `a` is a column of input boxes while that for the variable `b` is a column of sliders.

 ```python
 from typing import List